Labor-as-Capital-DAO/public-docs/WhitePaper.md

 - ***Influencing Internet of Labour features***, since LaC DAO voting can affect ecosystem decisions;

-- ***Profit generation through trading***, as the LaC DAO token is a blockchain-based asset and can be listed on any crypto stock exchange and DEXs;
+- ***Profit generation through trading***, as the LaC DAO token is a blockchain-based asset and can be listed on any crypto exchange and DEXs;

 - Supporting ***employment in private outcall services*** and ***curbing the growth of street crime***.